 4) Two live online video classes exploring the sources, providing context, close reading, critical analysis and application to our day-to-day practice.
 Each class is an hour long and participants are invited to participate live or watch the recordings at their own convenience.
 Audio of the classes is also shared as an MP3 for those who prefer to listen to it.
 The classes take place every two weeks, on Sundays at 2pm EST / 9pm Israel time.

-Rav Daniel Raphael Silverstein recently moved to Jerusalem from Palo Alto, where he was Director of Jewish Life & Learning for Hillel at Stanford University.
+Rabbi Daniel Raphael Silverstein recently moved to Jerusalem from Palo Alto, where he was Director of Jewish Life & Learning for Hillel at Stanford University.
 He received his ordination from Yeshivat Chovevei Torah Rabbinical School after several years of work in Europe & the US in the arts, education, & Muslim-Jewish relations.
-He is an accredited meditation teacher & facilitates a weekly sit group in Jerusalem.
+He is an accredited meditation teacher & regularly leads retreats and classes for partners including Pardes, the Homestead, Or HaLev, and the OU.